RAF Thornaby: Post war

 On 1 January 1954 the squadron began conversion to a Field Squadron and was redesignated as No. 533 (Field) Squadron RAF Regiment.
 On 18 November 1954 No. 275 Search And Rescue Squadron arrived from RAF Linton-on-Ouse equipped with Bristol Sycamore HR.13s and soon after HR.14s, this was the only helicopter SAR unit in the RAF at the time and was on 24-hour stand-by duty and was able to get airborne within ten minutes of receiving an emergency call.
 The squadron began to expand rapidly and detached flights from its headquarters at Thornaby to strategic points near the coast from Scotland down to the south of England.
 In January 1956 No. 533 (Field) Squadron disbanded at Thornaby and, on 10 March 1957 numbers 608 and 2608 Squadrons disbanded too leaving only 275 and 3608 Squadrons on the station.

 In September 1957 Hawker Hunter F6s of No. 92 Squadron temporarily re-located here from RAF Middleton St George while the runways there were being extended.
 No. 275 Squadron departed for Leconfield in October 1957 and a year later on 1 October 1958 No. 92 Squadron moved back to Middleton St George leaving only 3608 (North Riding) Squadron who disbanded shortly after.
 The last entry in the station diary was made on 13 October 1958 and stated that the station had been reduced to a Care and Maintenance level as from that date, the entry was signed, Flight Lieutenant H.J.
 Grant, Camp Commandant, C and M party, Royal Air Force Thornaby.
+The last unit to be based at Thornaby was then 1261 (Thornaby) Squadron, Air Training Corps, with its HQ on the top floor of the brick built barrack block, which still stands as one of the last remaining buildings of RAF Thornaby.